 Some of the group are going out on a fishing charter today.
 The rest of us head off to Stones Crossing.
 This is north of town and is an alternative route back to the Old Telegraph Line Road if you are heading north.
 We were going to leave this way but the road crosses private property and we have learnt that access is not being permitted at the moment.

 It is 70 kilometres to Stones Crossing and we are not really sure that we are on the right road as there are no signs.
 We use GPS and compare this to a map and finally get there at 11:45 am.
 This is the Wenlock River.
 To be honest, I do not think that I would have crossed the river here as it is very deep, the river is running very strong and it is a quite rough entry and exit.

 A few of us have a fish and I catch an archer fish.
 This fish sits on the bottom and squirts water at insects sitting on the water's surface, stunning them and then catching them.
 I let it go.

-By the time we leave at 2 pm, the water has dropped quite a bit and it probably would be okay to drop.
+By the time we leave at 2 pm, the water has dropped quite a bit and it probably would be okay to cross.
 The water is not tidal but at high tides, the flowing water builds up and does not flow away as quickly.

 We get back to the campsite at 3:36 pm.
 We go to the supermarket (Woolworths from memory).
-It is probably the worst example of a supermarket I have ever been in. there are no fresh meat at all, everything is frozen.
-I have been to far more remote locations, including places later on this trip that have fewer people, far less money but have better selections of meat, vegetables and fruit.
+It is probably the worst example of a supermarket I have ever been in. there is no fresh meat at all, everything is frozen.
+I have been to far more remote locations, including places later on this trip, that have fewer people, far less money but have better selections of meat, vegetables and fruit.
 We have travelled 143 kilometres today.

 Some of us go to the bowling club for dinner, it cost $8 but I cannot remember what I had.